-Victoria Dorfman represents clients in appellate and complex commercial litigation in U.S. courts and in international arbitration.
+Victoria Dorfman counsels and represents clients in appellate, Supreme Court, and complex commercial litigation and in international arbitration.
 She recently rejoined the Washington Office of Jones Day after spending 10 years in the Firm's New York Office.
-While in New York she litigated in courts within the Second Circuit, including bankruptcy and district courts, and New York state courts, where she continues to represent clients.
+While in New York she litigated in courts within the Second Circuit and New York state courts, where she continues to represent clients.
 She has successfully briefed cases at all stages of litigation and argued before federal and state courts of appeals.

-Victoria's areas of in-depth experience includes jurisdiction and civil procedure, arbitration, bankruptcy, antitrust, and general commercial litigation.
+Victoria's areas of in-depth experience include jurisdiction and civil procedure, arbitration, bankruptcy, antitrust, and general commercial litigation.
 She maintains an active First Amendment Establishment and Free Exercise practice and represents religious institutions.
-Victoria's representations also include obtaining unanimous victories in intergovernmental tax immunity and forum non conveniens cases in the U.S. Supreme Court; bankruptcy confirmations, including in appellate and Supreme Court proceedings, of Chrysler, the City of Detroit, Caesar's, Adelphia, and Relativity Media; United Nations Commission on International Trade Law (UNCITRAL) and bilateral investment treaty (BIT) arbitrations; victories for Bayer in antitrust patent challenges to agreements regarding a blockbuster drug's production; and a damages award for Chevron against the government, including a sanction for bad faith litigation conduct.
+Victoria's representations also include obtaining unanimous victories in intergovernmental tax immunity and forum non conveniens cases in the United States Supreme Court; bankruptcy confirmations, including in appellate and Supreme Court proceedings, of Chrysler, the City of Detroit, Caesar's, Adelphia, and Relativity Media; international arbitration victories; victories for Bayer in antitrust patent challenges to agreements regarding a blockbuster drug's production; and a damages award for Chevron against the government, including a sanction for bad faith litigation conduct.

-Victoria is a native speaker of Russian.
+Victoria is a native speaker of Russian and is proficient in French and Portuguese.
 She served with distinction as a co-editor-in-chief of the ABA Appellate Practice Journal and is a member of the ABA Judicial Division's Amicus Committee.
-She has published articles on federal jurisdiction and statutory interpretation and is a contributing author and editor of The Practitioner's Guide to Appellate Advocacy.
+She has published articles on religion clauses, bankruptcy, federal jurisdiction, and statutory interpretation and is a contributing author and editor of The Practitioner's Guide to Appellate Advocacy.

 Religious Autonomy Should Be Key in Determining the Scope of the Ministerial Exception in Morrissey-Berru v.
 Our Lady of Guadalupe School and Biel v.
 St. James School, National Review